Thomas Kaplan: Foreign policy

 In 2017 Kaplan gave a speech at a UANI conference in which he compared Iran's activities in Iraq to a reticulated python devouring a goat as well as saying that the Iranian government because of their Shiite Muslim beliefs "pursue a strategy of 'taqiyya', or religious dissimulation" to conceal its imperial aims.
 In response to the speech, in October 2017, the Persian Wildlife Heritage Foundation (PWHF), a conservation organization based in Iran, severed ties with the Kaplan-founded NGO, Panthera.
-In a letter to Panthera PWHF said, “His allegations about our country are absolutely baseless and his statements are insulting to our country and its people,” the letter continued.
-“We are very sorry to see personal politics have a negative impact on conservation, but these are unusual times.”
+In a letter to Panthera PWHF said, "His allegations about our country are absolutely baseless and his statements are insulting to our country and its people," the letter continued.
+"We are very sorry to see personal politics have a negative impact on conservation, but these are unusual times."
 The activists ended up getting arrested by the Iranian government under charges of treason, though they have maintained their innocence since.

+In October of 2024, to mark the one year anniversary of the October 7 massacre by Hamas, Kaplan published an editorial in The Wall Street Journal arguing that Iran's "ideological fetish" for destroying Israel could lead to "the most catastrophic war in history".

+In April 2025, seeking to provide an off-ramp to a potential war between Israel and Iran, Kaplan co-authored an editorial with John Kerry calling on Iran to roll back its nuclear program, ballistic-missile program, and proxy activities in the Middle East in exchange for sanctions relief with the United States and a peace agreement.
+The piece prompted a strong rebuke from the official Iranian media Kayhan.

+In August 2025, Kaplan published a series of essays in the French literary and political review La Règle du Jeu.
+The pieces analyzed the outcomes of the Twelve-Day War and its implications for the future of the regime in Iran.